Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 Enabled the clients to constantly send moves to each other until one exits through a main server - 20 mins.
 Worked on sending game moves and storing and displaying the board for each client.

+### 2024-01-10 - Client gameplay
+Clients can now take user input to send moves to the other client.
+Clients also display the move, now need to add game logic and index checking Also need to add exit code for winner

 ## Benjamin Goihman